Conrad Manila: S Maison

-The S Maison retail space occupies the first two floors of the Conrad Manila, hosting 69 retail spaces.
+The S Maison (or S'Maison) retail space occupies the first two floors of the Conrad Manila, hosting 69 retail spaces.
 It also hosts a Director's Club Cinema with three theaters, each having a seating capacity of 38 people, installed by La-Z-Boy.
-The retail space launched in June 2017 is considered by SM Prime Holdings to be its 62nd SM Supermall in the country.
+The retail space was launched and opened in June 2017, and serves as the upscale mall within the SM Mall of Asia complex.

-Malherbe, a French design firm, was responsible for the interior design of the S Maison, which is described as patterned after the concept of "Pearl of the Orient".
+Malherbe, a French design firm, was responsible for the interior design of the S Maison, which is described as patterned after the concept of "Pearl of the Orient", with iridescent shell-based interiors and dapple light streams based from abstract leaves and twigs were placed on the mall's ceilings, while the mall's main lobby features black clam-based hanging decorations and the mall's seating areas were inspired from pearls from clams.
 The mall has an area of 25,534 sqm.
 The tenant mix of the S Maison is described as "43 percent food and 57 percent retail".
 Tenants include Hard Rock Cafe Manila, Starbucks Reserve, museums such as the Dessert Museum, and various art galleries and exhibits.

 Dessert Museum

 The Dessert Museum has eight rooms which focuses on sweets and desserts and a souvenir shop inside.
 It is located on the ground floor of S Maison.